Jayant1408/Object-Detection-in-Urban-Environments-Computer-Vision-Project/project/Object-Detection-in-Urban-Environments/Report.md

 \begin{align}
 \textrm{Fig 13.
 Size-similarity matrix: transfer learning fine-tuning strategies based on custom dataset size and similarity to source dataset (pre-trained).} \\
 \end{align}
-$$
+$$ -->

-The source dataset, i.e., the [COCO 2017](https://blog.roboflow.com/coco-dataset) dataset, contains 121.408 images with 888.331 object annotations across 80 distinct classes.
+The source dataset, i.e., the `COCO 2017` dataset, contains 121.408 images with 888.331 object annotations across 80 distinct classes.
 The median image ratio is 640x640.
 Within the 80 classes are several relevant to our target domain: _cars_, _motorbike_, _bicycle_, _person_, _traffic light_, _bus_, _fire hydrant_, _stop sign_ and _parking meter_.
 Of these nine transferrable classes, _person_, _car_ and _traffic light_ and represented the most in the COCO dataset at 10777, 1918 and 634 labels, respectively.
 Since we are unsure of the number of _pedestrian_ images in the COCO dataset, we cannot be overly-confident with our expectations for performance in this class (as we have seen in the results above).
 Referring to the size-similarity matrix in Fig. 13, we can make some assumptions.
 Given that we have a subset of 20000 object labels from the Waymo Open Dataset, we think its "size" falls somewhere along the upper-half of the matrix, giving us a choice between Strategy 1 or Strategy 3.
 Because we have assumed there to be _some_ similarity between the Waymo Open Dataset and COCO 2017 dataset classes, we can conclude that Strategy 3 is most appropriate.

+## Important TODO
 Now, given our current [`pipeline_new.config`](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/blob/main/1-Computer-Vision/1-1-Object-Detection-in-Urban-Environments/experiments/pretrained_model/ssd_resnet50_v1_fpn_640x640_coco17_tpu-8/pipeline_new.config) file, we make several modifications that dictate our fine-tuning strategy.
 First is the modification of the single-shot feature extractor (SSD).
 The [`override_base_feature_extractor`](https://github.com/tensorflow/models/blob/8ed878f440c204fbc75ac7f798d95e152cdda7db/research/object_detection/protos/ssd.proto#L172) flag is set to `true`, meaning that both the base SSD feature extractor \*and\* the additional convolutional layers added on top of the SSD will have their hyperparameter values overwritten during training.
 The default behaviour for this parameter is set to `false`, such that the base SSD feature extractor's hyperparameters are preserved.
 According to the [`train.proto`](https://github.com/tensorflow/models/blob/master/research/object_detection/protos/train.proto), we have the freedom to specify which layers we want to _freeze_, i.e., prevent their weights from changing during training.
 In our current implementation, we are not explicit regarding the layers to freeze, and therefore we are re-training the entire network by default.
 While Strategy 3 in Fig. 13 isn't explicit about which layers to freeze and which to leave as trainable, we will presumably benefit from freezing a subset of layers in our model.
 This would speed up the training process by decreasing the total number of trainable parameters.
 To do so, specify the individual layers as a list of strings to the [`freeze_variables`](https://github.com/tensorflow/models/blob/8ed878f440c204fbc75ac7f798d95e152cdda7db/research/object_detection/protos/train.proto#L114) definition in [`train.proto`](https://github.com/tensorflow/models/blob/master/research/object_detection/protos/train.proto).
 A good explanation of how to do accomplish this is found [here](https://stackoverflow.com/a/55965615).
 This is commonly referred to as _layer-_ or _block-wise fine-tuning_.